JacobEvelyn/friends/README.md

 #### `list friends`

-Lists all of your friends:
+Lists all of your friends in alphabetical order:

 ```bash
 $ friends list friends